Safety Tips for Elderly Drivers: Senior Citizens vs. Teenagers – A Study in Senior Driving Safety

 - Seniors: Drive a car with an automatic transmission, if possible.
 With automatic transmissions, fewer things to attend to equals greater focus and alertness on other aspects of senior driving.
 In most cases, many teens won’t know how to use a manual transmission.

 - Always wear a seat belt.
-It’s, the law.
-In Florida, all passengers in the front seat must wear a seat belt.
+According to Florida seat belt laws, all passengers in the front seat must wear a seat belt.
 Passengers in the back seat 18 and younger must wear a seat belt or otherwise be restraint by a child car seat.

 Drive Carefully in Inclement Weather